-The provision enables students in these schools or settings to meet the department's mandatory requirements and the NESA minimum requirements in Stages 5 and 6 leading towards the award of the HSC.
+Single course and curriculum access provisions enable students to meet the department's mandatory requirements and the NESA minimum requirements in Stages 5 and 6 leading towards the award of the HSC.
 In all cases, the principal of the distance education school must be satisfied that the student's needs cannot be met within their home school or setting, or by accessing other local resources.
-See section 3 for further detail.
+See section 3 of this document for further detail.